hider-toula/Disaster-Response-Pipelines/README.md

 This will use cleaned data to train the model, improve the model with grid search and saved the model to a pickle file (model.pkl_).

-_classifier.pkl_ already exists but the above command will still run and replace the file will same information.
+model.pkl_ already exists but the above command will still run and replace the file will same information.

 <a id='starting'></a>